awsdocs/amazon-ec2-user-guide/doc_source/EBSVolumeTypes.md

 Provisioned IOPS SSD \(`io1`\) volumes are designed to meet the needs of I/O\-intensive workloads, particularly database workloads, that are sensitive to storage performance and consistency\.
 Unlike `gp2`, which uses a bucket and credit model to calculate performance, an `io1` volume allows you to specify a consistent IOPS rate when you create the volume, and Amazon EBS delivers within 10 percent of the provisioned IOPS performance 99\.9 percent of the time over a given year\.

 An `io1` volume can range in size from 4 GiB to 16 TiB\.
-You can provision from 100 IOPS up to 64,000 IOPS per volume on [Nitro system](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) instance families and up to 32,000 on other instance families\.
+You can provision from 100 IOPS up to 64,000 IOPS per volume on [Nitro\-based Instances](instance-types.md#ec2-nitro-instances) instances and up to 32,000 on other instances\.
 The maximum ratio of provisioned IOPS to requested volume size \(in GiB\) is 50:1\.
 For example, a 100 GiB volume can be provisioned with up to 5,000 IOPS\.
 On a supported instance type, any volume 1,280 GiB in size or greater allows provisioning up to the 64,000 IOPS maximum \(50 × 1,280 GiB = 64,000\)\.

 An `io1` volume provisioned with up to 32,000 IOPS supports a maximum I/O size of 256 KiB and yields as much as 500 MiB/s of throughput\.
 With the I/O size at the maximum, peak throughput is reached at 2,000 IOPS\.
 A volume provisioned with more than 32,000 IOPS \(up to the cap of 64,000 IOPS\) supports a maximum I/O size of 16 KiB and yields as much as 1,000 MiB/s of throughput\.
 The following graph illustrates these performance characteristics: